 For more information about what makes a competitive application, click here.

 In exchange for fellowship funding, all Boren Fellows must agree to the NSEP Service Requirement.

-Boren Fellowship applicants will be notified of their status by mail in early May.
+Boren Fellowship applicants will be notified of their status by mail in late April.